RMLio/dataio/README.md

 - In test cases, you may find a construction like `$.[*]`.
 This construction will also be reduced to `$[*]`.

 ### SourceStream
-Interface and implementations of the Stream interface.
+Interface and implementations for streaming the records from sources.

 ## Flow
 Implementation of the Flow interface, using RxJava under the hood.
-Implementations of RxJava's ``Observable`` for the different sources are provided.
+Implementations of RxJava's ``Observable`` for the different records are provided.

 #### Functions

-open(args): this function opens the corresponding files (using an Access object) and initiates the iterator and other needed values to allow the creation of sources (eg CSVSourceIterator initiates a header value).
+open(args): this function opens the corresponding files (using an Access object) and initiates the iterator and other needed values to allow the creation of records (eg CSVSourceIterator initiates a header value).

-### Source
+### Record
 Interface which generalizes the access to data

 #### Functions

 get(String value); returns a list of objects associated to the given string value.

-getDataType(String value) returns the IRI of the datatype of a reference in the source
+getDataType(String value) returns the IRI of the datatype of a reference in the record